bautigaraventa/WonderQ/README.md

 ## POST - [serverUrl]/messages
-This endpoint creates, stores and returns a Message to be processed by a Consumer in the future.
+This endpoint creates and stores a Message to be processed by a Consumer in the future.

 ### Input:
     - body: